cascadianrebel/busmall/user_stories.md

 I want to display three separate images of products for the user to choose from and select their favorite.

-I want at least 20 product images to be compared and randomly rotated.
+I want at least 20 product images to be compared without duplicating any image that was immediately displayed in the grouping before.

+i want the user to click through the products 25 times.

 Data results should include how many times each product/image was clicked in addition to how often it was shown.